wadoon/key-interactionlog/README.md

-# A Logger for User Interactions in KeY
+# key-interactionlog -- A Logger for User Interactions in KeY

 *InteractionLog* is a plugin for the graphical user interface in KeY.
 It helps you to understand your steps during the proof, to gather